1–2 spots available for Q2 · Claim yours

-Custom web app pricing in 2026 is both more transparent and more fragmented than it has ever been.
-You can get a working internal tool for $5,000, a full SaaS product for $150,000 or more, or anything in between.
-The range is wide because the label "web app" covers very different projects.
-I have shipped more than 250 web applications in 16 years, from $8K internal dashboards to platforms handling tens of millions in payment volume.
-Here is what you actually pay in 2026, and why.
+Custom web app cost in 2026 is more transparent than it has ever been, and also more fragmented.
+You can ship a working internal tool for $5,000, a full SaaS for $150,000 or more, or land anywhere in between.
+The range is wide because "web app" covers very different projects.
+I have shipped 250+ web applications since 2009, from $8K internal dashboards to platforms moving real payment volume.
+Here is what you actually pay in 2026, and why those numbers move the way they do.
+Goldman Sachs research on generative AI's impact on software spend helps explain why some of these line items are inflating faster than others.

 TL;DR

-- The deciding factor between no-code and custom is not budget, it is whether your product needs performance, compliance, or differentiation that no-code cannot provide.
+• The deciding factor between no-code and custom is rarely budget.
+It is whether the product needs performance, compliance, or a difference no-code cannot provide.

 The three categories of custom web app

 Pricing varies by type of app, not just by size.
-The first question is which category you are actually in, because that is a bigger pricing lever than features.
+The first question to answer is which category you are actually in.
+That choice moves price more than any individual feature.

 Internal tool

-An app used by your own team, for a specific operational job.
-Examples: an admin dashboard for customer support, a tool your sales team uses to configure quotes, a script that automates invoice reconciliation with a UI around it.
-Usually five to fifty users, low traffic, no public signup.
+An app your own team uses for a specific operational job.
+Examples: an admin dashboard for customer support, a quote configurator for sales, a script that automates invoice reconciliation with a UI on top of it.
+Five to fifty users, low traffic, no public signup.

 MVP or early product

-A public product built to test market demand, usually with auth, a small feature set, payments if relevant, and an admin panel.
-Usually designed for tens to hundreds of early users.
+A public product built to test market demand.
+Auth, a small feature set, payments if relevant, a small admin.
+Tens to hundreds of early users.
 The goal is validation, not scale.

 SaaS or customer-facing platform